47degrees/fp-with-arrow-videos/StateT.md

 ResultErrorE: Left(a=ElevatorError$ElevatorLiftError@214c265e)
 ```

+^ So let's use these functions together now.
+We can use `flatMap` to operate within the context of each call returning `Either`.
+In our case we simply care about the updated instances of our elevators so we ignore the results of our operations.
+Calling our new function on a three-stories elevator on the ground floor will succeed, as we'll make it go up two floors and then go down one floor twice.
+But doing the same on a one-story elevator will produce an error, as trying to lift it up two floors will exceed its upper limit.

 ---

 # StateT :: Example

-That's kind of good, but we haven't tried to keep and handle our internal state using `State`.
-This is when things get a little bit hairier:
+Things get complicated when we try to introduce `State`:

 ```kotlin
 // fun _liftUpS() = Either<ElevatorError, State<Elevator, Int>> = TODO()
 ```

 We've gotten into the kind of nested structures we wanted to avoid, as we'll need to deal with these different contexts in order to combine our operations.
 We can do better than this using the `StateT` __Monad Transformer__.

+^ But until now we haven't tried to keep and handle our internal state using `State`.
+This is when things get a little bit complicated.
+As you can see, just the signature of this example shows us that we'll have to deal with a nested structure which will make it hard for us to combine it with other operations.
+But we can do better than this using the StateT Monad Transformer.

 ---